The arepp:Theatre for Life Trust is an applied theatre organisation which has been operating nationally in South Africa since 1987.

 Engagement with the arepp:Theatre for Life performances assists young people in handling themselves within their own contexts and finding their own solutions to their problems, while simultaneously exposing them to the thrill, excitement, culture and enjoyment of a live theatre show.

-arepp:Theatre for Life has three project focuses.
-Two in Primary Schools, the No Monkey Business series for grades R to 4 and the About Us series for grades 4 to 7; and the Look Before You Leap series in Secondary Schools split between the junior grades 8 and 9 and the senior grades 10 to 12.
+arepp:Theatre for Life has four project focuses. monkey tales for ages 2 to 5; two in Primary Schools, the No Monkey Business series for grades 1 to 4 and the About Us series for grades 4 to 7; and the Look Before You Leap series in Secondary Schools split between the junior grades 8 and 9 and the senior grades 10 to 12.

 arepp:Theatre for Life is a registered Trust (Reg no : 642/91) and a registered Non Profit Organisation, (NPO 014 588) with Section 18(A) status.